CollectionBuilder/collectionbuilder-csv/README.md

 - Edit your project's "_config.yml" with your collection information (see [site configuration docs](https://collectionbuilder.github.io/cb-docs/docs/config/)).
 Additional customization is done via a theme file, configuration files, CSS tweaks, and more--however, once your "_config.yml" is edited your site is ready to be previewed.
 - Generate your site using Jekyll! (see docs for how to [use Jekyll locally](https://collectionbuilder.github.io/cb-docs/docs/repository/generate/) and [deploy on the web](https://collectionbuilder.github.io/cb-docs/docs/deploy/))

 Please feel free to ask questions in the main [CollectionBuilder discussion forum](https://github.com/CollectionBuilder/collectionbuilder.github.io/discussions).

+## Important TIMESTAMP Note!

+If you put `timestamp` in your transcripts (we highly recommended that you do) please make sure they use full `[hh:mm:ss]` notation!
+You may omit the `hh:` portion for timestamps of less than an hour, but make sure you always specify a full `mm:ss` notation.
+For example, for 9-minutes 7 seconds do NOT specify `[9:7]` or `[9:07]`, the proper form is `[00:09:07]` but `[09:07]` will also work.

 ----------